DC 5257Musculoskeletal System38 CFR Part 4, DC 5257Last verified: APR 22, 2026

 A 0% rating requires: Slight recurrent subluxation or lateral instability of the knee: Minimal, with only occasional buckling or giving way without significant functional impact..
 A 30% rating requires: Unrepaired or failed repair of complete ligament tear causing persistent instability, and a medical provider prescribes both an assistive device (cane(s), crutch(es), walker) and bracing for ambulation e.g.,.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Recurrent Subluxation or Lateral Instability of the Knee qualify for TDIU (Total Disability Individual Unemployability)?
+Can Recurrent Subluxation or Lateral Instability of the Knee qualify for TDIU?

-What evidence do I need to establish service connection for Recurrent Subluxation or Lateral Instability of the Knee?
+What evidence supports a higher rating for Recurrent Subluxation or Lateral Instability of the Knee?

 Which conditions are commonly secondary to Recurrent Subluxation or Lateral Instability of the Knee?